Best practices for Azure Cache for Redis

 Our observed performance results are published here for your reference.
 Also, be aware that SSL/TLS adds some overhead, so you may get different latencies and/or throughput if you're using transport encryption.

-Pre-test setup: This will prepare the cache instance with data required for the latency and throughput testing commands listed below.
+Pre-test setup: Prepare the cache instance with data required for the latency and throughput testing commands listed below.

-To test latency: This will test GET requests using a 1k payload.
+To test latency: Test GET requests using a 1k payload.

-To test throughput: This uses Pipelined GET requests with 1k payload.
+To test throughput: Pipelined GET requests with 1k payload.

 redis-benchmark -h yourcache.redis.cache.windows.net -a yourAccesskey -t GET -n 1000000 -d 1024 -P 50 -c 50